oob360/EngrPIDSaturation/README.md

 # EngrPIDSaturation

 vst3 of the plugin is in the home directory.
+It should work with any DAW, but the plugin was specifically tested on Reaper, cakewalk, and ableton.

 An asymmetrical saturation based on a PID controller. https://en.wikipedia.org/wiki/PID_controller